How to Use Speech Blubs: Tips from Speech Therapists

 Thank you all for participating in our study.
-It’s one thing to design an app in the comfort of our offices, but these wonderful people are on the front line, working with kids day in and day out.
+It’s one thing to design an app from the comfort of our offices, but these wonderful people are on the front line, working with kids day in and day out.

 The important thing is to engage with your child.
 Be goofy.
 Become (yes you!) one with the model, but let your child lead and choose what he or she likes.
 Turn off the microphone feature (tap the icon) if it is too demanding for your child.
 Speech Blubs will become a powerful role-playing tool and a storytelling device.

 Perhaps start with a sticker book (a list of animal stickers).
 Slightly unusual animal characters will attract your child’s attention.
 Then ask him or her about their favorite animal.
 Let the child show it to you.
 Talk about that animal, and be super excited about it!
 Now let your child find that animal!
 Can’t find your child’s favorite animal?
 Let us know, we might just be able to fix that in the near future!

 Therapists have told us that many parents are prone to overreact when it comes to their child’s speech delay.
-That’s why Speech Blubs app starts with a couple of simple yes or no questions regarding your child’s hearing, social and communicative development.
+That’s why the Speech Blubs app starts with a couple of simple yes or no questions regarding your child’s hearing, and social and communicative development.

 Repetition is extremely important!
 We recommend blubbing as a quick daily practice to reinforce sounds.
 To achieve the best results, you should practice with your child on a regular basis.
-But don’t push it if your child lacks concentration or motivation at times.
-If so choose two or three days a week, at a time that you would normally play with your child (e.g. just before bedtime).
+Don’t push it if your child lacks concentration or motivation at times.
+If this happens, choose two or three days a week, at a time that you would normally play with your child (e.g. just before bedtime).

 To achieve the best results, you should practice with your child on a regular basis.

-Combine Speech Blubs app with other tasks, like books and an illustrated vocabulary.
+Combine Speech Blubs with other tasks, like books and an illustrated vocabulary.
 You can even pair it with real toys and let them identify the animal name and then go into the app to copy their sounds.
 You can use it for games like playing a simple memory game.

 Yay!
 Face recognition magic!

-Children show great effort when you offer them to take a picture of you or themselves with a face filter.
-You can send the picture to your friends, family or even us!
+Children show great effort when you offer to take a picture of you or themselves with a face filter.
+You can send the picture to your friends, family, or even us!
 We would love to see the two of you enjoying our app and having fun.
 You can use it as a reward after the child completes the exercise.